8 Ways to Label your Quilts – and why you should!

 Saying & Inscription Ideas for Quilt Labels

-As well as the suggestions below, there is now a new post on the site with over 100 quilt label saying suggestions for every occasion.
+As well as the suggestions below, I’ve also written another post with over 100 quilt label saying suggestions for every occasion.

 • Made by [your/maker name].
 [Year].